pellcorp/creality-wiki/docs/beacon.md

 !!! info

-    The default value for pressure advance is set to: `0.04`
+    The default value for pressure advance is set to `0.04`

 Refer to [Orcaslicer Calibration](https://github.com/SoftFever/OrcaSlicer/wiki/Calibration) for more calibrations